 I grew up in a household in which art, design and creativity were revered.
 My mother is a painter, a wonderful fashion illustrator, and a noted interior decorator based in Manhattan, and she is incredibly chic in her own right.
 She kindly lends her talent to our seasonal collection illustrations.
 My sister was a magazine editor throughout her career, spending 15 years at Vogue

 My love affair with accessories was sparked by my mother’s almost ceremonial way of taking care of her shoes, jewelry and bags, even illustrating the tags on each box to show what was inside.

 With four gorgeous and very active sons, I often joke that my handbags are like my daughters.
-After ten years of living between New York and Hong Kong, raising a family with my husband, and trying to grow a business, my thoughts turn to Nora Ephron’s wise words: “Two paths diverge in a wood, and we get to take them both”.
+After fifteen years of living between New York and Hong Kong, raising a family with my husband, and trying to grow a business, my thoughts turn to Nora Ephron’s wise words: “Two paths diverge in a wood, and we get to take them both”.
 For that opportunity I am grateful.

 Born in England, her professional background began as a fashion designer working in Paris for Christian Dior.
 This evolved into a career as a fashion illustrator, a very successful artist working in New York for magazines and retailers back in the day when fashion illustration was still very much in demand.
 Her work was much sought after and as busy as she was it allowed my mother flexible hours while my sister and I were young.
 Later, she launched an interior design business that she runs today.

 I always loved my mother’s drawings, and I am delighted she is lending her style, her creativity and her chic as the visual voice of KOTUR.
 Who knows?
 As a friend said to my mother at a baby shower for my sister not long ago, in this era of redefining luxury maybe fashion illustration is coming back.

 “It is back,” my mother responded, and laughed.
 But of course she wasn’t kidding.